It's a 38 foot mobile science laboratory – and creative space – complete with the latest technologies.

 How to schedule a visit

-Scheduling requests for the 2018-19 school year visits (for both middle school and high school) are underway as well as community events.
+Scheduling requests for the 2019-20 school year visits (for both middle school and high school) are underway as well as community events (ages 12 and older).
 Please submit the appropriate form below as soon as possible.
 Dates are filling quickly.

 For community event visits, complete the STEM Explorer community event request form.